-Get your Individual Tax ID Number (ITIN) and access the lucrative US credit card market!
+Get your Individual Taxpayer Identification Number (ITIN) and access the lucrative US credit card market!

 How It Works

 Complete our request form below (fee: $140 CAD)

 We generate and send you a W-7 ITIN application and 1040-NR tax return pre-filled with your information

 You sign and mail the package to the IRS, along with identification documents.

 You receive your ITIN ~ 12 weeks later.
 Don’t forget to pay your taxes to the IRS!